 © Mairie de Paris - Cabinet d'architecte Patrick Charoin - Marina Donda

-This supervised bathing zone measuring 90 meters long and 16 meters wide will feature three pools of different sizes and depths all connected together and will be located at Quai de Loire downstream from the footbridge ‘Passerelle de la Moselle.
+This supervised bathing zone measuring 90 meters long and 16 meters wide features three pools of different sizes and depths all connected together and will be located at Quai de Loire downstream from the footbridge ‘Passerelle de la Moselle'.

 Water in Canal de l'Ourcq has been under close surveillance for several years and now presents a good bacteriological quality to allow for swimming.
 The quality control survey station in Pantin gives regular information about the quality of the water and Canal de l’Ourcq.
 This quality control will be maintained and swimming will be banned in case of any abnormalities found.

 This swimming project in Paris generated from a strong increasing demand by Parisians and visitors.
-Several spontaneous events (despite the bathing prohibition) and other events such as the race La Fluctuat, or Paris A La Nage took place in summer 2016.
+Several spontaneous events (despite the bathing prohibition) and other events such as the race La Fluctuat, or Paris A La Nage take place in summer.
 It was for safety issues and to answer to the high demand of safe swimming in Paris that the project was launched.